 - 7.1.
-From the advice obtained and the consultation with the Navigation Committee (subject to clarification on the HDPC Act as above) the preferred option is to use a General Direction to limit the size of vessels entering the Broads to 24m, negating the need for a pilotage service. - 7.2.
-As set out in 5.1, a risk assessment for vessels over 24m would be carried out to ensure they could be safely accommodated.
+From the advice obtained (subject to clarification on the HDPC Act as above) the preferred option is to use a General Direction to limit the size of vessels entering the Broads to 20m, negating the need for a Pilotage service. - 7.2.
+As set out in 5.1, a risk assessment for vessels over 20m would be carried out to ensure they could be safely accommodated.
 This would be on a case-by-case basis, in line with current practices. - 7.3.
 While the Authority has the powers within the Broads Authority Act 2009, a General Direction, has not been used before, so further advice would need to be sought if this process was deemed necessary. - 7.4.
-Under the proposals set out in Section 5 above the Authority would remain a Competent Harbour Authority, and could consider the re-introduction of pilotage, should future demand and risk assessment justify the issuing of new Directions.
+Under the proposals set out in 5 above the Authority would remain a Competent Harbour Authority, and could consider the re-introduction of pilotage, should future demand and risk assessment justify the issuing of new Directions.